 Del Monte Launches Premium Soy Sauce in India

 Del Monte has unveiled their premium soy sauce in India in partnership with Kikkoman, which is a Japanese heritage brand.
-The soy sauce is available in 200ml and one-litre bottles and are priced at Rs.140 and Rs.465 respectively.
+The soy sauce is available in 200ml and one-liter bottles and is priced at Rs.140 and Rs.465 respectively.
 The soy sauce is brewed with the help of a Japanese brewing process that takes months to mature.
-The basic ingredients used in the soy sauce include soybean, wheat, water and salt but it can have in addition over 300 individual flavours and aroma components.
-The soy sauce is therefore, used as a flavour enhancer in foods.
-The dark coloured Purple Label soy sauce unveiled by Del Monte will be available in major stores in metropolitan cities.
+The basic ingredients used in the soy sauce include soybean, wheat, water, and salt but it can have in addition over 300 individual flavors and aroma components.
+The soy sauce is, therefore, used as a flavor enhancer in foods.
+The dark-colored Purple Label soy sauce unveiled by Del Monte will be available in major stores in metropolitan cities.
 The soy sauce has a shelf life of 18 months.

 Coca-Cola’s Fruit Juice Blended Aerated Drinks to be Launched this Summer